 The deadlock was finally broken on 69 minutes when Mauri tapped home from close range following an expert square ball by captain Rocchi.
 With Lazio camped in the visitors half the goal had been coming, and the Olimpico faithful demonstrated their appreciation.

 Rocchi doubled the Aquile’s lead 15 minutes from time with a delightful chip over Viviano from 12 yards.
 The Lazio captain was then spared a standing ovation after making way for Pasquale Foggia.

-Bologna refused to let their heads drop and it was a former Biancocelesti favourite who reopened the tie just minutes later.
+Bologna refused to let their heads drop and it was a former Biancocelesti favorite who reopened the tie just minutes later.
 Mudingayi unleashed a rocket past Fernando Muslera, but the Belgian refused to celebrate in front of his former fans.

-Late into stoppage time new favourite Hernanes even found time to get on the score sheet after converting from the penalty spot.
+Late into stoppage time new favorite Hernanes even found time to get on the score sheet after converting from the penalty spot.
 The goal was the icing on the cake for the Brazilian who rounded off his home debut under the Curva Nord.